 (We all seriously hope Najib has a concrete financial plan for the country when it comes to empowerment of its people and the economy and not doing for the sake of his own political survival in the upcoming political party elections.
-As taxpayers, no one want to see their hard earned money down the toilet on short-sighted financial plans.
+As taxpayers, no one wants to see their hard-earned money down the toilet on short-sighted financial plans.
 Image source: www.antaranews.com)

 And despite that and rather strong opposition from the US Senate, the Obama Administration seemed bent on punishing the Syrian Government for the alleged chemical attacks on its own people (how they effectively going to do it another question).
 That is until Russia came up with an alternate solution and provided a way out for Obama from a rather sticky situation.

-The Obama’s proposed shot over the bow is really not effective unless there are troops on ground – something the American public is well aware of and do not want to do after the same blunders in Iraq and Afghanistan.
+Obama’s proposed shot over the bow is really not effective unless there are troops on the ground – something the American public is well aware of and does not want to do after the same blunders in Iraq and Afghanistan.

 Then this came up:-